AlexanderFurman/Cognitive-Robotics-Project/README.md

 <p align="center">
   <img src=https://github.com/AlexanderFurman/Cognitive-Robotics-Project/blob/main/Graphics/Simplified_Graph.png>
 </p>
 We then treat this graph as a weighted Travelling Salesman Problem (TSP), but one where each goal node in the graph must be visited *at least* once (and not only once, as is usually constrained for TSP's), and we can solve this using classical planning methods by representing the distances between nodes as the action cost for moving between those nodes.
-Our classical planning representation (which we do in PDDL using the Unified Planning Framework) is conducted as follows:
+Our classical planning representation (which we do in PDDL using the Unified Planning Framework $^{[1]}$ for Python) is conducted as follows:

 ##### Domain
 * There is a `rover` type and a `location` type, as well as a `start` type which extends `location` as well as a set of goal types (`goal{i}`, where $i$ is a natural number) unique to each goal node (this was part of a messy workaround that we needed to implement) which also extend the `location` type